This post may contain affiliate links. Please read my disclosure policy.

 If you don't feel confident in the kitchen, the charcuterie board might just become your new best friend!
-No cooking skills required whatsoever and even the least creative person can put together an artful masterpiece of meat and cheese.
+There are no cooking skills required whatsoever and even the least creative person can put together an artful masterpiece of meat and cheese!
 You can make them large enough to feed an army or small enough for a date night with your other half.

 Similar to the cheese guideline, you'll want to add variety to the charcuterie board by using a few different kinds of meats.
 Try to include smoked or cured meats.
 Sliced deli meat is a great option too!

 My favorite meats for my cheese board are: